Consignment Software and Hardware Compatibility

 The following receipt printers work with BCSS to varying degrees.
 They are not supported (for free) or recommended: (EASYSET A9 MiniPrinter (some odd characters possible), Epson M-188A, TM6000II, TM-T88, TM-T88IV and TM-U220, Samsung SRP350, SNBC BTP-2002NP, Star SP212, TSP600/700, TSP 613 and DP8340)

 Is a Receipt Printer Necessary?

-Patrons of consignment stores know they are purchasing used merchandise.
-They have the opportunity to inspect items before purchase and they understand that items are being sold 'as is'.
+Patrons of consignment stores understand that items are used and mostly sold 'as is'.
 They typically accept (if not expect) a 'no-return policy' so in many cases, it is not necessary to print a receipt.
 Moreover, many customers are satisfied with the credit-card transaction receipt.
 Of course hand-written receipts would also be acceptable for purchases with few items.

 Every edition of BCSS has a built-in receipt that can be printed in the Excel Invoice format with any laser-style printer on a full sheet of paper, which may be sufficient for an occasional receipt, making a thermal receipt printer ($284) unnecessary.